Ebola Information for the Cornell Community

 1. You are planning international travel and need health and safety-related advice (about Ebola or any other concern).
 Please schedule an appointment with our Travel Clinic at least 4 to 6 weeks before your planned departure.

-2. You are hosting visitors and are uncertain whether they have been in Guinea, Liberia, Sierra Leone, or Mali in the past 21 days.
+2. You are hosting visitors and are uncertain whether they have been in Guinea, Liberia, or Sierra Leone in the past 21 days.
 We can discuss what you do know and whether it is important to find out more information.
 At present, most African countries have fewer reported cases than we have had in the U.S. However, it is prudent to anticipate how fear and misinformation (driven by the current media frenzy) might affect you and your visitor(s).

 How should Cornell community members seek Ebola-related medical care or consultation?